wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.5 =
+- Fixed issue with output buffering when downloading a ticket

 = 3.1.4.9 =
 - Added option to hide discount code field from the cart page
 - Added option to control number of result rows displayed in the admin tables